renderedtext/semaphore-docs-new/source/docs/how-to-change-mailing-address.md

 Click on your profile photo in the top right corner.
 Then open “Subscriptions” > “Change billing information” > "Edit Subscription" > “Update address”.

 __Note:__
-If you want to change recipient name or billing email address, please contact us at <mailto:support@semaphoreci.com>.
+If you want to change recipient name, billing email address or country, please contact us at <mailto:support@semaphoreci.com>.